1. CAN Driver

 Both infrastructure resources and controller itself can be configured once the device is opened.
 The configuration is provided via ioctl calls.

-1.1.1.1.
+1.2.1.1.
 Managing Queues

 One RX and one TX queue is created by default during open() operation.
 These queues have the lowest priority and default filter and size settings.
-If needed, more queues can be created by RTEMS_CAN_CREATE_QUEUE call.
+If needed, more queues can be created with RTEMS_CAN_CREATE_QUEUE call.

 CALLING SEQUENCE: